My Weight Loss Story – Birth to Forty

 Recently, I lost weight on a low carb/high fat diet.
 However, like many of you, I’ve lost weight before.
 And gained it all back.
 More than once.

 This is my weight loss (and weight gain) story.

 I want to be transparent about how – and why – I’ve lost and gained weight.
 I’ll share my personal considerations and limitations regarding weight loss, which should help you make sense of my more controversial choices.
 (For example, why I regularly eat high carb foods on a low carb diet.)

-No time to read?
-You can pin this article for later.
+No time to read now?
+Pin this page for easy access later.

 Here are the section links:

 Listen up!
 My intensely personal story mentions various ways in which others victimized or attempted to victimize me.
 My weight loss story also includes my use of unhealthy coping strategies regarding food intake and restriction.